curl/curl/docs/CONTRIBUTE.md

     possible as to why this change is made, and possibly what things it fixes and everything else that is related]
            -- empty line --
-    [Bug: URL to source of the report or more related discussion] [Reported-by: John Doe - credit the reporter] [whatever-else-by: credit all helpers, finders, doers]
+    [Closes/Fixes #1234 - if this closes or fixes a github issue] [Bug: URL to source of the report or more related discussion] [Reported-by: John Doe - credit the reporter] [whatever-else-by: credit all helpers, finders, doers]
     ---- stop ----

 Don't forget to use commit --author="" if you commit someone else's work, and make sure that you have your own user and email setup correctly in git before you commit

 ### Write Access to git Repository